Characters and Covers

 My local Romance Writers of America chapter recently celebrated the anniversary of its formation with its annual birthday bash.
 It is the day we announce the winners of our Orange Rose Award for emerging writers and the winner of the Charlotte for published books.

-I was fortunate that the cover for my contemporary book ( published by Kensington Publishing in1996) beautifully illustrated my vision.
+I was fortunate that the cover for my contemporary book ( published by Kensington Publishing in1996) beautifully illustrated my vision (See it on my books page).
 Of course I had mailed in photos of faces that fit (the hero was a model from a cosmetics catalogue and the heroine was a drawing that I had refined from the original).
 I knew that didn't always work, but I will admit that when I saw the cover for Silent Song I "cried for happy."

 Still, I love the inspiration cover I made for Scandalizing the Duke and decided I want to share it.
 It is a composite of several components.
 I am including the original sources here.
 The background landscape is a photo I took in York during my research trip to England and Scotland last year.
 I used royalty free images I purchased from depositephotos.com for the dog (put together with two photos), the heroine's face (with nose lengthened and hair altered, and a public domain image of a painting from the internet.
 I changed the direction, the color of the dress, raised the neckline, added sleeves, gloves and drew the bonnet using photoshop.